Less is more!

 This means that there is no one person who is responsible for fun.
 It is personal responsibility that counts.
 No entertainment means doing things yourself.
 In the daily speaking session, we decide together what has to be done and what we want to do.

-There will always be enough time to carve, build, do pottery or paint, explore the forest, climb, research or be amazed, or just to hang out in a hammock or tree and let time pass by.
+There will always be enough time to carve, build, do pottery or paint, explore the forest, climb, research or be amazed, or just to hang out and let time pass by.

 Declaration by Jürgen